fredrikwidlund/libreactorng/README.md

 ## Security

-The libreactor pipeline is built with tests that require 100% line coverage, and 100% branch coverage (which probably in itself indicates an OCD-diagnosis), to succeed.
-The above tests also are done using Valgrind to ensure memory management hygiene.
+The libreactor pipeline is built with unit-tests that require 100% line coverage, and 100% branch coverage (the latter probably in itself indicates an OCD-diagnosis) to succeed.
+The above tests are also completed using Valgrind to ensure memory management hygiene.

 ## Installation